 Before applying for this option, you should check that you are eligible to apply for Forestry Grant Scheme funding using the link below.

-ou must have an approved Forest Plan for woodland areas of 100 hectares or more, unless in exceptional circumstances a Management Plan is deemed suitable.
+T apply for this option, you must have an approved Forest Plan for woodland areas of 100 hectares or more, unless in exceptional circumstances a Management Plan is deemed suitable.

 For woodland areas less than 100 hectares you must have an approved Management Plan or Forest Plan.

 In woodland where there is no other forest operational activity the requirement for a Forest Plan will be waived and an approved management plan will be sufficient.